wighawag/hardhat-deploy/documentation/how-to/setup-first-project.md

 // ----------------------------------------------------------------------------
 import type {UserConfig} from 'rocketh/types';

-// this one provide a protocol supporting private key as account import {privateKey} from '@rocketh/signer';

 // we define our config and export it as "config" export const config = {
     accounts: {